NowellPhelps/NowellPhelps.github.io/website.md

 Before this I studied Mathematics at the University of Oxford, where I specialised in Network Science, Mathematical Biology, and Combinatorics.
 My Master’s dissertation described and investigated a coevolutionary hypergraph model for opinion dynamics.
 At the end of my fourth year I was awarded a Summer Studentship at the [Big Data Institute](https://www.bdi.ox.ac.uk), where I worked on constructing household-level metrics for schistosomiasis infection risk and investigating the spatial distribution of mass drug treatment.

 I’m broadly interested in using data-driven modelling to inform effective policymaking and interventions.
 More specifically, I hope to work on quantifying and predicting the effects of climate changes and shocks on population health.
-Beyond academics, I’m an avid cyclist, climber, and reader, and enjoy thinking about politics, migration, culture, and how science and public policy interact.
+Beyond academics, I’m an avid cyclist, climber, and reader, and enjoy thinking about politics, culture, and how science and public policy interact.

 ![track](../media/track.webp)